Maple Cinnamon Oatmeal Breakfast Bars are naturally sweetened and gluten free. Enjoy as a healthy snack or easy, on-the-go breakfast!

 We’re in serious “April showers bring May flowers” mode over here.
-I was waiting to pick Lincoln up outside his classroom the other day and a fellow Mom who is new to the state asked me, “is it always like this here??”
-I could see the terror in her eyes.
-That said, soggy, grey, and blustery has been the weather du jour for the better part of the month and we’re all not so patiently waiting for the summer sun to start shining on the reg.
+I was waiting to pick up my kids at school the other day and a fellow Mom, who is new to the state, asked me — “is it always like this here??”
+That said, soggy, grey, and blustery has been the weather du jour for the better part of the month and we’re all not so patiently waiting for the sun to start shining again!

-Until that day comes, the babies and I have been keeping busy with indoor projects like building pillow towers, digging our fingers into squishy kinetic sand (and trying to conceal my horror when more of it ends up on the floor than in the container,) plus lots of baking, including these Maple Cinnamon Oatmeal Breakfast Bars.
-If you like my Blueberry Oatmeal Breakfast Bars, you’ll want to make this ultra cozy version pronto – we polished off an entire pan in less than 24 hours!
+Until that day comes, we’ve been keeping busy with indoor projects like building pillow towers plus lots of baking, including Maple Cinnamon Oatmeal Breakfast Bars.
+If you like my Blueberry Oatmeal Breakfast Bars, you’ll want to make this ultra cozy version pronto — we polished off an entire pan in less than 24 hours!

 Maple Cinnamon Oatmeal Bars